-Upon officially entering the program (by September 6th), please complete this form and submit it to t the Developmental Science Coordinator.
-I have reviewed the standards identified above and/or have taken relevant training and agree to fully abide by them.
-I understand the process for establishing consequences for violations of professional and academic standards and my rights of review and appeal.
-I understand that if I violate the professional standards indicated above, consequences could include action up to dismissal from the program. ed:Date:ed name
+Upon officially entering the program (and no later than September 5), you must complete this form and submit it to the Developmental Science Program Coordinator.

+- I have reviewed the standards identified above and/or have taken relevant training and agree to fully abide by them. - I understand the process for establishing consequences for violations of professional and academic standards and my rights of review and appeal. - I understand that if I violate the professional standards indicated above, consequences could include action up to dismissal from the program.

+Signed: Date: